VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 create a logfont by using RBF devfonts.
 The face name of the logfont is `FixedSys`, the height is 16, and the charset is `ISO8859-1`.

----

-##### Changes in version 4.0

-Since version 4.0.0, you can specify up to 7 family names for a logfont name, for example:

-    ttf-Courier,宋体,Naskh,SansSerif-rrncns-U-16-UTF-8

-In this way, you can specify a logfont to use multiple devfonts to render a complex text.

-Moreover, the previous width field of a logfont name is used for the glyph orientation:

-- `U`: Glyphs stand upright (default).
-- `S`: Glyphs are rotated 90 degrees clockwise (sideways).
-- `D`: Glyphs are upside-down.
-- `L`: Glyphs are rotated 90 degrees counter-clockwise (sideways left).

----

 For more information about logfont, please refer to [MiniGUI Programming Guide].

 The valid keys in the section `systemfont` are listed as follow: